-(A) No certificate of occupancy shall be issued for any project undertaken pursuant to a Permit unless the work has complied with the conditions established by the Permit.
+- (A) No certificate of occupancy shall be issued for any project undertaken pursuant to a Permit unless the work has complied with the conditions established by the Permit.
 The filing of an application to obtain a Permit pursuant to this chapter shall constitute an agreement by the applicant that he or she will undertake the Development Activity in conformity with the plans approved by the Permit and that he or she will abide by any conditions imposed by a conditional approval of the Permit.
-All conditions imposed by a Permit shall be binding on the applicant, his or her successors, heirs or assigns, unless otherwise amended or released by the Committee or Urban Design Administrator.

-(B) All work performed pursuant to a Permit shall conform to the Permit and all conditions imposed thereby.
+All conditions imposed by a Permit shall be binding on the applicant, his or her successors, heirs or assigns, unless otherwise amended or released by the Committee or Urban Design Administrator. - (B) All work performed pursuant to a Permit shall conform to the Permit and all conditions imposed thereby.
 It shall be the duty of the Division of Inspections, Permits and Licenses Department of Develop Louisville or the Department of Public Works and Assets, or their successors, as appropriate, to inspect from time to time any work performed pursuant to the Permit to assure compliance.
-In the event work is performed not in accordance with the Permit, the Director of the Department of Public Works and Assets, or the Director of the Department of Public Works and Assets, or their of Develop Louisville, or the Director of the Department of Public Works and Assets, or their designated representatives or successors, shall issue a stop work order and all work shall cease.
+In the event work is performed not in accordance with the Permit, the Director of the Department of Codes and Regulations Department of Develop Louisville, or the Director of the Department of Public Works and Assets, or their designated representatives or successors, shall issue a stop work order and all work shall cease.
 No person, firm, or corporation shall undertake any work on the project as long as the stop work order shall continue in effect.